.: Home :.

 What are tournaments like?
 Do I need to prepare a lot?

 A tournament consists of five general rounds, semifinals, and finals.
 The best thing about Parliamentary Debate is that you don't have to spend hours preparing for it.
-You are given a resolution in General Assembly a short period of time before each round, based on which you and your partner prepare a case.
+You and your partner will prepare cases for half of your rounds, but since the other team doesn't have advance notice, you won't have to do any research to prepare your case.
 With MIT schedules being as they are, this is one aspect of Debate that we're sure you'll appreciate.

 How much time does a tournament take?

-Be prepared to leave on Friday morning of the scheduled weekend, and to return before dinner on Saturday evening.
+Be prepared to leave on Friday morning/afternoon depending on how far away the tournament is and return sometime Saturday evening.
 Team members are excused from Friday afternoon classes by MIT policy.

 Do we do anything besides constantly debate at these tournaments?

 Of course!
 There is a lot of fun to be had at every debate tournament.
 Between rounds, tournaments usually have silly contests and activities for those interested.
-Also, every Friday night, the host team holds a party where debaters can meet men and women from all over the country.
+Also, on Friday nights, the host team often holds a party.
 Each tournament is usually attended by most major universities, and meeting other college students is one of the best things about debate.
 Occasionally, at especially unique locations such as San Francisco, Athens or New York, the team will stay for an extra night to enjoy the area.

 How does tournament signup work?